 We are committed to maintaining a strong internal control environment, and believe that these remediation actions, when fully implemented, will represent significant improvements in our controls under the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 Additional remediation measures may be required, which may require additional implementation time.
+Testing of the design and operating effectiveness of the enhanced background check process have been completed.
 We will continue to assess the effectiveness of our remediation efforts in connection with our evaluation of internal control over financial reporting.
 The material weakness will not be considered remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded, through testing, that these controls are designed and operating effectively.